hair

 Month 6–12: Hair Regrowth

 By now, the shedding has usually stopped, and new baby hairs start to grow in.
-You might see fine little hairs along your forehead or scalp - this is a great sign!
+You might see fine little hairs along your forehead or scalp, this is a great sign!
 Most women find that their hair begins to feel fuller and stronger again over the next several months.
+These baby hairs indicate follicles have re-entered the growth phase and it's important you take care of them.

 After 12 Months: Back to Normal